 3. A portable charge bank is a must

-This is invaluable as a backup plan for any electronic item that runs out of power.
+This is invaluable as a backup plan for every gadget owner to have an emergency power source.
 Not all aeroplanes or buses have charge points and sometimes at an airport, all the charge points are in use or you just don’t have time to wait for charge.
-Having a handy back up of power helps alleviate this problem.

 4. Download offline maps such as Maps.me